aadilmallick/my-notes-docusaurus/docs/software-development/12-create-a-product.md

 - **experience gaps**: Anything your competitor lacks in user experience that you could take advantage of by providing better UX, better UI, or customer support
 - **audience gap**: is there an audience niche that your competitor fails to target?

+You can also beat out competitors by just doing stuff better than them:

+- **faster**: Can you copy a competitors' functionality and make it faster, enabling people to do less in a shorter amount of time
+- **cheaper**: can you offer a better price point than your competitors?

 ## Product design

 ### Product design philosophy